 c.
 Most Accumulative weight for the year

 d.
-If the tie is not broken by applying the foregoing procedures, place monies will be split evenly, and place points will be awarded accordingly.
-Other ties will be awarded duplicate points and monies divided.
-Event winners' tiebreaker may result in a fish-off.
+If the tie is not broken by applying the preceding procedures, place monies will be split evenly, and place points will be awarded accordingly.
+Event winners' tiebreakers may result in a fish-off.

 24. AWARDS: All anglers are required to execute a Fed Tax Form W9 prior to receiving any awards, including cash/check and prizes.

-25. TAXES: Where and when state laws require, income tax may be automatically deducted prior to any awards being presented.
+25. TAXES: Where and when state laws require, income tax may be automatically deducted before any awards are presented.
 Anglers are responsible for all applicable taxes for both cash and merchandise awards.